 U.S. Coast Guard

-The lighthouse station is located on one of California's largest working ranches, the Fred Bixby Ranch.
-It is off limits to the general public.
-In 2013 the 1st order Fresnel lens was removed from the tower and placed on display at the Santa Barbara Maritime Museum in Santa Barbara, California.
+The lighthouse is surrounded by the Jack and Laura Dangermond Nature Preserve, which was formerly a private sprawling ranch.
+Currently the lighthouse is off limits to the general public.
+In 2016 the 1st order Fresnel lens was removed from the lantern and placed on display at the Santa Barbara Maritime Museum in Santa Barbara, California.
+Currently the lighthouse is not being cared for and is falling into a state of disrepair.

 Tower Height: 52